 I’ve always been a homebody, gardening and decorating my home, wherever it might be.
 I’m not as good of a cook as I once was when I regularly made meals for my kids.

-I love everything about homemaking.
-I don’t even mind cleaning the toilet.
-I’m not as good a cook as I use to be, but that’s just because I’m out of practice.
-So far I have not conquered a pie crust, but I can make a frothy meringue brown just at the tips that will make your mouth water.
+So far I have not conquered a pie crust.
+But I can make a frothy meringue browned just at the tips that would make your mouth water.

-I think we have adopted a phrase that could have been elevated to another level.
+I think we could adopt a phrase that would elevate women who stayed home to raises children to another level.
 A career woman could be a homemaker.
 Is that such a stretch?
 I’m a career homemaker.

-I love to garden, to commune with nature, to take care of pets, clean my home.
+I love to garden, to commune with nature.
+To take care of pets and decorate my home.

 If I lived out in the country, where I really yearn to be, I’d have a bunch of chickens following me all over the yard.

-I’d have delicious eggs from said chickens.
+I’d have eggs from those chickens.
 I might even have a goat and a donkey.
-And of course dogs and cats.
+And of course I’d have dogs and cats roaming around.

-If I had sheep, I would get a loom.
-Add to that a big quilt frame.
-Sitting off to one corner, where you could go sit down and do a few stitches when you had the time.
-Under a big window that put out lots of light.
+Sitting off to one corner, where you could sew a few stitches when you had the time.
+It would be under a big window that puts out lots of light.